Funding Envelope estimation method

 • Infrastructure and environments.
 Azure / AWS hosting, environment provisioning, Lifecycle Services costs.
 Typically estimated separately, often by IT Operations alongside the Solution Architect.

 • Client-side backfill.
-The cost of backfilling Process Owners, SMEs and other business roles who are seconded to the programme.
-Real cost, rarely budgeted, often the largest hidden expense.
+The cost of covering Process Owners, SMEs and other business roles seconded to the programme — a real cost, rarely budgeted, often the largest hidden expense.
+The calculator now gives an indicative estimate (internal FTE backfilled × rate × duration, defaulting to temp/contractor cover with a one-off recruitment alternative) — your assumption to refine, counting only materially-seconded roles.

 • Third-party integration costs.
 Where integration partners charge for API access, development, or testing support.